Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Conclusions

 \section{Conclusions}

-In this work, we presented a novel eigenvalue problem that makes the dualism between spectral analysis, as in eigen decompositions of operators, and frequency decompositions of functions explicit.
-Our method extracts, with high accuracy, the frequencies of an autocorrelation function $C(t)$ from a finite number of samples.
-This framework paves the way toward optimal approximation that connects subspace-based approximation with phase estimation and draws on insights from prolate Fourier theory.
+We presented a novel eigenvalue problem that makes the duality between spectral analysis, as in eigen decompositions of operators, and frequency decompositions of functions explicit.
+To solve this spectral equation, we developed a general subspace-based approximation framework that enables a non-asymptotic error analysis of multiple error sources.
+We rigorously studied the constraint imposed by finite observation/simulation time (deriving a non-asymptotic error bound) and the effect of a finite number of signal samples.
+As a result, we obtained a method that extracts the frequencies of an autocorrelation function $C(t)$ with high accuracy.
+Additional error sources, such as shot noise, can be incorporated seamlessly into the same framework by quantifying their effect on the relevant matrices.

-We established an approximation framework that quantitatively relates observation time and spectral density to achievable precision.
+By starting from such a non-asymptotic error framework, our work deviates from previous approaches to rigorous error analysis, such as those in Refs.\,\cite{ding2023even,ding2023simultaneous,li2023adaptive,stroeks2022spectral,yi2024quantum,gunther2025phase,dutkiewicz2022heisenberg,dutkiewicz2024error, ding2024quantum}.
+The framework makes it possible to study multiple error sources in a non-asymptotic manner, which is necessary for error-balancing.
+This paves the way toward optimal approximation that connects phase estimation with subspace-based approximation and draws on insights from prolate Fourier theory.

+Our analysis yields a quantitative relationship between observation time, spectral density, and achievable precision.
 In particular, we derived a sharp \emph{accuracy transition} that resembles the Heisenberg uncertainty relation (Sections~\ref{sec:PFD}-\ref{sec:sampledPFD}).
 Our accuracy guarantees distinguish between subspace-based error and discretization-based error.
 Remarkably, the transition appears simultaneously in both, which underscores the maturity of our protocol.

 To provide a self-contained and complete picture of our theory, we deferred some of its key parts to the appendix in favor of a streamlined presentation in the main article.
 In particular, our theory is built upon the framework of subspace protocols (Section~\ref{sec:SubspaceProtocols}) and insights on optimal time and band concentration (Section~\ref{sec:prolates}).
 We derived new identities on prolates to give error bounds for our routines (Section~\ref{sec:newIneq}).
 These new identities also enabled a refined error bound for the truncated prolate sampling formula that gives a rigorous grounding for the long-standing engineering folk theorem (Section~\ref{sec:prolate_sampling}).
 Much of the mathematical depth in prolate Fourier theory lies in a commutation relation between an integral and a differential operator.
 In this work, we highlighted a spectral identity for the differential operator that mirrors Landau's classical threshold result for the integral operator (Section~\ref{sec:dual_signature}, \cite{landau_density_1993}).
 We provided a simplified proof of this inequality, which strengthens a previously known bound \cite{osipov_analysis_2013}.